Functioning¶

 Define search sources

-Depending on the number of search sources and the first search group, one query may take up to 6 hours.
-Each query on the Scopus database will make use of your API Key, which allows 5000 requests per week. sosia and pybliometrics makes sure that all information are cached, so that subsequent queries will take less than a minute.
-The main classes and all methods have a boolean refresh parameter, which steers whether to refresh the cached queries (default is False).
+Each query on the Scopus database will make use of your API Key, which allows several thousant requests per week per API. sosia and pybliometrics make sure that all information are cached, so that subsequent queries will take less than a minute.
+As cached data will deprecate, the main classes and all methods have refresh parameters, which steer whether and when to refresh the cached queries (default is False, maybe be an integer as well).